jackjt8/TC_Web/_pages/map.md

 </div>

+---

+---

+## 🧭 Navigation and Warps

-Hover over markers for the name of the build.
+Hover over any Dynmap marker to view the name of the build or location.

-Many key locations can be teleported to using '/warp ...'.
+Many major destinations can be visited instantly using the `/warp` command in-game — for example, `/warp spawn` will take you to the **Keywright's Gallery**, our central hub and spawn inspired by the old *ESO* tutorial area.
+From there, portals provide fast travel to various key locations across Tamriel.